codewithtrisha09/mudra_detector/README.md

-# 🪷 MudraLens
+🪷 MudraLens

-**Real-time Bharatanatyam mudra recognition, powered by computer vision.**
+**Real-time Bharatanatyam mudra recognition powered by computer vision.**

-MudraLens uses hand-landmark tracking and a trained classification model to identify Bharatanatyam hand mudras live through a webcam, scoring each prediction with a confidence level — making it a practical tool for dance students, teachers, and researchers exploring the intersection of classical Indian art and AI.
+MudraLens uses hand-landmark tracking and a trained classification model to identify Bharatanatyam hand mudras live through a webcam, scoring each prediction with a confidence level.
+It is designed as a practical tool for dance students, teachers, and researchers exploring the intersection of classical Indian art and artificial intelligence.

 ![Python](https://img.shields.io/badge/Python-3.x-blue)
 ![Flask](https://img.shields.io/badge/Flask-Backend-black)